The page has been translated by Gen AI.

 Manage Repository

 A repository is a logical management unit for images within a registry.
-By using a repository, you can set the default security policy for images generated underneath.
+Using a repository, you can set the default security policy for images created underneath.

-2. Service Home page, click the Repository menu.
-Navigate to the Repository list page.
+2. On the Service Home page, click the Repository menu.
+You will be taken to the Repository List page.

-3. Click the Repository List page’s Create Repository button.
-It navigates to the Create Repository page.
+3. On the Repository list page, click the Create Repository button.
+You will be taken to the Create Repository page.

 Category